PolyachenkoYA/QDMS_2025/tutorials/5_GPU_Comp_using_QUICK/README.md

 cd $SLURM_TMPDIR/5_GPU_Comp_using_QUICK/QM_calc/
 quick.cuda taxol_large_basis_set.in
 ```
 The above calculation will not converge!!
-This is due to the presence of large number of diffuse basis functions leading linearly dependent basis functions (small eigen value of the overlap matrix).
+This is due to the presence of large number of diffuse basis functions which leads to linearly dependent basis functions (small eigen value of the overlap matrix).
 This is a general issue with QM codes and not specific to QUICK.

 Tightening numerical cutoff values facilitates convergence.
 The following calculation will converge.
 ```